maxkapur/maxkapur.github.io/_posts/2050-11-20-rbenv-vs-conda.markdown

 ./configure.sh  # Create the conda environment and run bundle install ./info.sh       # Log package versions
 ./build.sh      # Build the site
-./check.sh      # Lint scripts with Shellcheck; might add more checks
+./check.sh      # Lint scripts with ShellCheck; might add more checks
 ```

 This workflow takes an average of two minutes to run on the GitHub cloud